London low emission zone

-The London Low Emission Zone (LEZ) is a traffic pollution charge scheme with the aim of reducing the exhaust gas emissions of diesel-powered vehicles in London.
-The scheme applies London-wide to commercial vehicles, and should not be confused with the Ultra Low Emission Zone (ULEZ), introduced in April 2019, which applies to all vehicles in Central London.
+The London Low Emission Zone (LEZ) is an area of London in which an emissions standard based charge is applied to non-compliant commercial vehicles.
+Its aim is to reduce the exhaust emissions of diesel-powered vehicles in London.
+This scheme should not be confused with the Ultra Low Emission Zone (ULEZ), introduced in April 2019, which applies to all vehicles.
 Vehicles that do not conform to various emission standards are charged; the others may enter the controlled zone free of charge.
 The low emission zone started operating on 4 February 2008 with phased introduction of an increasingly stricter regime until 3 January 2012.
 The scheme is administered by the Transport for London executive agency within the Greater London Authority.

 The current standard for large commercial vehicles (over 3.5 tonnes) is Euro VI, increased from Euro IV on 1 March 2021.
 Vehicles need to meet these standards or face a penalty of £100 per day.
 The new rules were due to come into force in October 2020 but were postponed due to the 2020 coronavirus pandemic.

 History

-Since 1993, the London Air Quality Network of King's College London has coordinated the monitoring of air pollution across 30 London boroughs and Heathrow, and has noted that in 2005–2006 almost all road and kerbside monitoring sites across greater London exceeded the annual average limits for nitrogen dioxide of 40 μgm$^{-3}$ (21 ppb), with eleven sites exceeding the hourly limits of 200 μgm$^{-3}$ (105 ppb) on at least 18 occasions each.
+Since 1993, the London Air Quality Network of Imperial College London has coordinated the monitoring of air pollution across 30 London boroughs and Heathrow, and has noted that in 2005–2006 almost all road and kerbside monitoring sites across greater London exceeded the annual average limits for nitrogen dioxide of 40 μgm$^{-3}$ (21 ppb), with eleven sites exceeding the hourly limits of 200 μgm$^{-3}$ (105 ppb) on at least 18 occasions each.

 In 2000 one measuring site exceeded EU limits for air pollution, pollution rose for two years prior to 2007.
 The Green Party reported that nine sites in London exceeded the EU limits for air pollution in 2007.
 The A23 at Brixton suffered the most consistently high levels for more than two-fifths of the period.
 Carbon monoxide levels had reduced rapidly during the late 1990s and been relatively stable since 2002.

 In 2007 Transport for London (TfL) estimated that there were 1,000 premature deaths and a further 1,000 hospital admissions annually due to poor air quality from all causes.